 John William Waterhouse was born in Rome, and was always known by his family, and personal friends as Nino, the diminutive of the Italian Giovanino.
 Both his parents were artists.
-Today Waterhouse is among the most popular of all the artists on this web site.
+Today Waterhouse is among the most popular of all the artists on the ARC web site.
 It is interesting to note however that little is known about his personal life today, considering he died in 1917, and was an active member of the Roay Academy.
-What is known indicates he was a retiring, shy man, he left no diaries or journals and I suspect, quite deliberately covered his tracks.
+What is known indicates he was a retiring, shy man.
+He left no diaries or journals.
 His friend, William Logsdail

-Waterhouse became ARA in 1885, and a full RA in 1895.
+Waterhouse became ARA in 1885, and a full RA (Royal Academician) in 1895.
 In 1883 he married Esther Kenworthy at the parish church in Ealing in West London.
 There were no children.
-The newly married couple lived in a purpose built artistic colony in Primrose Hill, fellow residents, and close friends were Logsdail, and Maurice Greiffenhagen and his wife.
+The newly married couple lived in a purpose built artistic colony in Primrose Hill, fellow residents, and close friends were Logsdail, and Maurice Greiffenhagen.
 The houses had studios.
 Around 1900 Waterhouse and his wife moved to St John's Wood, evidence of both increasing prosperity, and the need to be part of the artistic community.
-He was I think one of the most accomplished British painters of the second half of the 19th century.
-He shared with many of them a fascination with events from antiquity and legend.
+He was a teacher at the St. John's Wood Art School between 1892 ad 1913.
+A school which sent more students to the Royal Academy then any other preparatory institution.
+He was one of the most accomplished British painters of the second half of the 19th century.

-Early in his career Waterhouse established his style.
-It changed little, but he continually refined it, and his beautiful ladies were recognisable flesh and blood, with superb skin tones.
-He also painted a few excellent portraits of women, some of them being of the members of the Henderson family of Lord Faringdon, of Buscot Park fame.
+Early in his career Waterhouse's work appeared similar to the works of Sir Lawrence Alma-Tadema, but as he continually refined it, and his works became more and more unique and distinctive.
+Although it was not what he was most known for, he also painted a few excellent portraits of women, some of them being of the members of the Henderson family of Lord Faringdon, of Buscot Park fame.
 A lot of the pictures spent many years on the walls of prosperous Home Counties families, but the problems of Lloyds of London have, in many cases, forced their sale, just as their real value, and the artistic worth of Waterhouse's achievement has come to be realised.
-He continued to do the same thing throughout his career, but he did it so well, who are we to complain?

 In 1917 he died of cancer, but he had carried on working virtually to the end of his life, as evidenced by the two very late pictures bought by Lord Leverhume, still on show at the Lady Lever Gallery to this day.OBITUARY - The Times Monday February 12th 1917.